Substance Abuse Billing Services in Connecticut

 Every CT payer has specific rules for substance abuse claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Connecticut commercial substance abuse claims.
+Anthem Blue Cross Blue Shield of Connecticut processes the largest share of Connecticut commercial substance abuse claims.
 We know their CT specific fee schedules, prior authorization requirements for substance abuse procedures, and their appeal timelines when claims are denied.
 Substance use disorder records require patient-specific consent for each disclosure, stricter than HIPAA.
 Billing transmissions must comply with Part 2 rules.

-HUSKY Health Substance Abuse Billing
+HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) Substance Abuse Billing

-Medicare (Novitas Solutions) Substance Abuse Coverage
+Medicare (National Government Services (NGS) (Jurisdiction K)) Substance Abuse Coverage

 Denial Prevention for Connecticut Substance Abuse